biruktsegaye2/qr_code_app/README.md

 - **State Management**: Introduce state management (e.g., Provider or Riverpod) for scalability.
 - **Search and Filter**: Add functionality to search or filter scan history.
 - **Export History**: Enable exporting scan history to text or CSV files.
-- **Testing**: Add unit and widget tests for reliability.

----

-## Conclusion

-This app demonstrates effective handling of camera permissions, persistent data storage, and a modular architecture.
-It serves as a strong foundation for further enhancements and features.

-Feel free to contribute or suggest improvements! 🚀